Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 In general, we aim to propose an efficient SMC for infinite-dimensional spaces capable of handling complex multi-modal posteriors.
 In the remainder of this section, we will address these challenges.
 In Section~\ref{Subsec.ApproximationTheorySMC}, we propose a weaker condition than Equation (19) in \cite{Beskos2015SC} and prove an analogous SMC convergence theorem under this condition.
 This theorem addresses Difficulty 1, providing a theoretical foundation for using transition kernels like pCN and our improved version in SMC.
 In Section~\ref{Subsec.pCN-GMM}, we introduce the Gaussian mixture-based pCN method, demonstrating its well-definedness.
 The incorporation of a Gaussian mixture addresses Difficulty 2.
 Finally, in Section~\ref{Subsec.GM}, we demonstrate the denseness of the mixed Gaussian measure in infinite-dimensional spaces and propose the SMC-GM algorithm, an approximation of SMC-pCN-GM.
 The high efficiency and multi-modal posterior sampling capability of SMC-GM will be demonstrated in Section \ref{Sec.Numerics}, addressing Difficulty 3.

 To clarify the various SMC methods discussed in this paper, each corresponding to a different transition kernel, we summarize them as follows: \begin{itemize} \item SMC-pCN: The SMC method utilizing the pCN method as the transition kernel. \item SMC-pCN-GM: The SMC method utilizing the pCN-GM method as the transition kernel.
-Here pCN-GM method is an improved version of pCN detailed in Section \ref{Subsec.pCN-GMM}. \item SMC-GM: The SMC method that replaces the transition kernel with a Gaussian mixture sampler, as introduced in Section \ref{Subsec.GM}. \item SMC-RW: The SMC method employing the random walk method as the transition kernel, used in Section \ref{example2} for numerical comparison. \end{itemize} For readers' convenience, we detail the aforementioned transition kernels (pCN, pCN-GM, GM, RW) in the supplementary material.
+Here pCN-GM method is an improved version of pCN detailed in Section \ref{Subsec.pCN-GMM}. \item SMC-GM: The SMC method that replaces the transition kernel with a Gaussian mixture sampler, as introduced in Section \ref{Subsec.GM}. \item SMC-RW: The SMC method employing the random walk method as the transition kernel, used in Section \ref{example2} for numerical comparison. \end{itemize} For readers' convenience, we detail the aforementioned transition kernels (pCN, pCN-GM, GM, RW) in \ref{SM-4Kernels}.
 To adapt an SMC-XX method, simply replace the mutation step in Algorithm \ref{alg SMC} with the XX method.
+The algorithms proposed in this paper are SMC methods with Gaussian mixture approximations, including SMC-pCN-GM and its reduced version SMC-GM.